continuum/active_importer/README.md

   event is fired by an importer, none of its other events are ever fired.
 - **import_started:** Fired once at the beginning of the data processing, before the first row is processed.
+- **row_processing:** Fired while the row is being processed to be imported into a model instance.
 - **row_processed:** Fired once for each row that has been processed, regardless of whether it resulted in success or error.
 - **row_success:** Fired once for each row that was imported successfully into